-— If you are a fan of traveling light, packing that extra hydration belt or pack may make you hesitate (unless of course you’re planning a lot of long adventures).
+Hydrapak SoftFlask — If you are a fan of traveling light, packing that extra hydration belt or pack may make you hesitate (unless of course you’re planning a lot of long adventures).
 We have found the Hydrapak SoftFlasks to be nearly a divine intervention.
 The SoftFlasks are made of a soft, flexible BPA/PVC-free material that compresses as you empty them, allowing them to be stuffed into a pocket or tiny waist belt of most any size when empty.
 The smaller ones carry 5 to 8 ounces (larger, bottle-type flasks are 12-15 ounces).
 Yup, always in the go-bag!
-See our Hydrapak product review by clicking here.
-Loksak waterproof bags

-Of course, there are lots of other things that go into the stacks when packing, but clothes, shoes and most jackets are usually pretty dependent on taste.
-Meanwhile, newer generations of gear are in testing.
+Of course, there are lots of other things that go into the stacks when packing, including travel shoes, pants, fitness gear, various bits and pieces of necessary technology, and items to ensure safety and security.
+Along the way, newer generations of gear are in testing.
 Time will tell which ones end up staying in the mix, so stay tuned.
-Gotta go get packed!
-See you out there!

 Our Most Recent Travel Stories